Find the Worker setup for you

 We separate the other options like this mainly because the ones above are the most common.
 Also, the options on this list are more directed to specific use cases, IT organizations, and developers testing things out.

-The chapters below take you directly to the installation instructions and guides but take notice of the descriptions to figure out if a specific option is for you.
+The chapters below take you directly to the installation instructions and guides but take note of the descriptions to figure out if a specific option is for you.

 Worker Groups, when you are scaling up